-- The Cahn-Hilliard Navier-Stokes (CHNS) model for spinodal decomposition in 2D symmetric binary liquid mixture resembles but is not identical to 2D Magnetohydrodynamics (MHD). - Since 2D MHD turbulence has been well studied, it provides us with potential insight and guidance for exploring the physics of 2D CHNS turbulence. - We compare and contrast the cascades and spectra of the two systems. - By direct numerical simulation, we find that in the elastic range, the mean square concentration spectrum $H_k^{\psi}$ of the 2D CHNS system exhibits the same power law (-7/3) as the mean square magnetic potential spectrum $H_k^A$ in the inverse cascade regime of 2D MHD. - The kinetic energy spectrum of the 2D CHNS system is $E_k^K \sim k^{-3}$ if forced at large scale, suggestive of the direct enstrophy cascade power law of 2D Navier-Stokes (NS) turbulence.
+- The Cahn-Hilliard Navier-Stokes (CHNS) model for spinodal decomposition in 2D symmetric binary liquid mixture and 2D Magnetohydrodynamics (MHD) are both examples of generalized elastic turbulent systems. - Since 2D MHD turbulence has been well studied, it provides us with potential insight and guidance for exploring the physics of 2D CHNS turbulence. - We compare and contrast the cascades and spectra of the two systems. - [New] By direct numerical simulation, we find that in the elastic range, the mean square concentration spectrum $H_k^{\psi}$ of the 2D CHNS system exhibits the same power law (-7/3) as the mean square magnetic potential spectrum $H_k^A$ in the inverse cascade regime of 2D MHD. - [New] The kinetic energy spectrum of the 2D CHNS system is $E_k^K \sim k^{-3}$ if forced at large scale, suggestive of the direct enstrophy cascade power law of 2D Navier-Stokes (NS) turbulence.
 It is different from 2D MHD, and the difference could be explained by the difference of interface packing fraction.